 This woman was diseased with a constant issue of blood for twelve years.
 A disease, which was not only weakening and wasting, and under which the body must needs languish, but which also rendered her ceremonially unclean, and shut her out from the courts of the Lord's house.
 This is no doubt one of the reasons she approached Christ in this manner.
 She came to Christ secretly, pushing through the crowd which would make those in contact with her unclean.
 But she had a great need she could not control, and she was desperate to receive mercy from Him.
-She should have kept away from people but her hope of receiving healing made her push herself through the crowd and run the risk of someone in the community seeing her contaminate others (this would bring disastrous consequence for her) for she felt if only she could touch Jesus everything would be all right for, she would be cured.
+She should have kept away from people but her hope of receiving healing made her push herself through the crowd and run the risk of someone in the community seeing her contaminate others (this would bring disastrous consequence for her) for she felt if only she could touch Jesus everything would be all right for she would be cured.

-Christ was always graciously considering our weaknesses, and with sensitivity and concern attends to the case of believers.
+As we shall soon see in the upcoming passages, Christ graciously is always considering our frame, and with sensitivity and concern attends to the case of believers.
 Verse 21.

 Her disease was of such a nature, that her modesty would not suffer her to speak openly to Christ for a cure, as others did, but by a peculiar impulse of the Spirit of faith, she believed Him to have such an overflowing fullness of healing virtue, that the very touch of His garment would be her cure.
 This, perhaps, had something of fancy mixed with faith for she had no precedent for this way of application to Christ, unless, as some think, she had considered the raising of the dead man by the touch of Elisha's bones, 2 Ki.
 13:21, and thought Jesus was a great prophet such as Elisha from the stories heard about Him.
 But she likely had seen Jesus touch people and with His touch healed them.
 Jesus loved to touch the helpless and did so sometimes.
 At other times He simply spoke, and the person was healed.